Continuity: Shoot and Edit so your Movie Makes Sense

 Here, the first edit is a J-cut: you’d hear the man talking before you see him.
 The second is an L-cut, where the picture changes before the sound.

-You can download a 34-page PowerPoint introduction to the continuity system, based on this article, for just
+My 34-page PowerPoint introduction to the continuity system, based on this article, is now free/pay what you want.
+Get it here

 EditClass header